blog-ftr-img

 When constructed thoughtfully, your financial model becomes a powerful tool for alignment—both internally with your team and externally with potential investors.

 Creating a model that effectively communicates your startup’s growth story requires thinking beyond simple revenue and expense projections.
-The most compelling models share several key characteristics:
+There are many financial models available for startups, each with its own strengths.
+A well-structured startup financial model is essential for effectively communicating your growth story to investors.

 Your top-line revenue projections should explicitly connect to your addressable market.
 Too many models show hockey-stick growth without demonstrating the pathway to capturing that market.
 Break down your market penetration assumptions by segment, channel, and geography to show a methodical approach to growth.
+The top down method is often used here, starting with industry estimates and narrowing down to specific sales targets that reflect the portion of the market you can realistically capture (SOM).

 Investors want to understand exactly what drives your business growth.
 Your model should make explicit the relationship between key inputs (marketing spend, sales headcount, product development) and outputs (customer acquisition, retention, expansion).